-Before moving straight to a workaround for your ChexSystems challenges, follow these steps to uncover the cause of your ChexSystems challenges and clear your name from the database.
+Before moving straight to a workaround for your ChexSystems challenges, you can follow these steps to uncover the cause of your ChexSystems challenges and clear your name from the database.

 To understand precisely what the bank is seeing, you’ll need to review your full ChexSystems report for yourself.
 Similar to a personal credit report, your ChexSystems report will show detailed records of past closed accounts, outstanding debts, and bounced checks that may be impacting your current access to open a business checking account online.

 You’re legally entitled to obtain a free copy of your report—known as your Consumer Disclosure—once every 12 months.
-Request your report online through the ChexSystems website, and your report will be sent to you via US mail within about five business days.
+Therefore, you can request your report online through the ChexSystems website and your report will be sent to you via U.S. mail within about five business days.